rpt09-mulder/booking/README.md

 ### Client Challenges and Learning Experiences

-#### Architecure and who handles what.
+#### Architecture and who handles what.
 A major hurdle was planning on executing a component architecture that would allow for most of the logic to remain central.
 At first I had virtually all the methods declared on the App.js file.
 This turned out to be a less-than-ideal decision as I had to pass down every method and prop to the subcomponents.
-I therefore rethought the strategy and allowed some of the child comopnents to be class based (namely Overview.js, Guests.js and DateSelector.js) where I found it to be most beneficical to manage logic locally.
+I therefore rethought the strategy and allowed some of the child components to be class based (namely Overview.js, Guests.js and DateSelector.js) where I found it to be most beneficial to manage logic locally.

 #### How to count stars
 A hurdle presented itself once I received the rating information from the Review service.
 Rending half stars took a minute to figure out.
 There's probably a more mathy way to handle this but I found that using a simple for loop that pushes icons into an array to be the most straight forward approach.